mabrobotics/MD80-x-CANdle-Documentation/software_package/MDTOOL.md

 (mdtool_clear_error)=
 ### `mdtool clear error <ID>`
-This command is used to clear non-critical MD80 errors.
+This command is used to clear non-critical MDxx errors.

 (mdtool_clear_warning)=
 ### `mdtool clear warning <ID>`
-This command is used to clear all MD80 warnings.
+This command is used to clear all MDxx warnings.

 (mdtool_register_read)=
 ### `mdtool register read <ID> <regID>`
-This command is used to read a register from MD80 controller.
+This command is used to read a register from MDxx controller.

 (mdtool_register_write)=
 ### `mdtool register write <ID> <regID> <value>`